Theory & History

 Most history work is completed during the student's piano lessons.
 The occasional history homework focuses on listening to recordings.
 Students writing a history exam (Levels 9 - 10) have weekly homework that will take more than an hour.

 How much do lessons cost?
 Basic music theory and history are included in all piano lessons.
-Students who plan to write theory or history exams will register for an extended lesson (piano + theory/history).
-The cost of the extended lesson is based on the hourly rate found in my Studio Policy.
+Students who plan to write a theory exam will register for both a piano lesson and a theory/history lesson (usually scheduled as back-to-back lessons).
+Theory and history exams happen in May.
+For this reason there are fewer theory/history lessons than piano lessons.
+The cost of the exam-track theory/history lessons is found in my Studio Policy.

 Students from other studios can register for private theory and history lessons with me.
-These lessons run between 1 and 1.5 hours long, depending on exam level and culminate in a conservatory exam.
+These lessons run between 45 minutes and 1.5 hours long, depending on exam level, and culminate in a conservatory exam.
 Lesson fees are found in my current Studio Policy.

 How do I register for lessons?
 Please to set up a phone or in-person interview to discuss lesson scheduling and goals.